laboyd001/documentation/events/events_addtowaitlist_api.md

 **Sample Body**
 This example will add 2 Attendees to the waitlist for a ticket event item.
 Setting the optional contactId, accountId or leadId will associate the Attendees to those parent records.
+If the email of the MainContact is set, it will be saved in the Attendee - Primary Email field.
+All Attendees created will have a their Registration Status field set to `Waitlisted - Pending` and if more than one Attendee is pass in at a time, all the Attendees will be added to a new Attendee Group.
 ```
 {
   "eventItemId" : "a0zf4000003CfQiAAK",